 Submit Data on the Albums to Online Databases

 If you want someone to be able to put your CD in an Internet connected device and have it show up with the cover art, your name, track names, etc., then you need to send this data over to the online databases that are used for this stuff.
 There are three databases you need to worry about- CDDB (Gracenote), FreeDB, and AMG (All Music Guide).
 CDDB is used by iTunes, FreeDB is used by a bunch of small media players, and AMG is used by Windows Media Player.
 To get into CDDB, the easiest way is using iTunes software.
-Instructions on how to do this exactly are on the Gracenote website (http://www.gracenote.com/).
+Instructions on how to do this exactly are on the Gracenote website (https://www.gracenote.com/).
 To get into the FreeDB, you need to use some software that connects to their network.
 They have a bunch of applications listed on their website that do it- I used FreeRIP to do it.
 If you do install FreeRIP, be careful- it will try to bundle the Yahoo toolbar and change your browser home page and load up some more spyware crap during the install process.
 You have to uncheck some boxes that are easy to miss if you’re not looking for them.
 Once that is done, run the software, put your CD in the drive, and use the “CD Database” option to send the data to the Open CD Index.
 To get your data into AMG, you’ll need to physically mail them a disc.
-Go here for instructions: http://www.allmusic.com/product-submissions
+Go here for instructions: https://www.allmusic.com/product-submissions

 Get Some Physical Copies Made